HSLdevcom/digitransit-site/src/pages/en/services/index.md

 ## Country specific features of Digitransit

-The OpenTripPlanner fork developed for Digitransit is fairly generic, and does not include significant features specific only to Finland.
+The OpenTripPlanner fork developed for Digitransit is fairly generic, and does not include significant Finland-specific features.
-Some features such as ticket price computation for Helsinki area can be activated using suitable configuration.
+Some features, such as ticket price computation for the Helsinki area, can be activated using a suitable configuration.

 Pelias address search has been modified to support searches in many languages and local character set.
 All country specific features are defined in the configuration file.